itislu/42free/README.md

 **Easy to use.**
 - 42free is designed to be easy to use.
 You don't have to go to a certain directory or give full paths as arguments.
-  You can use it from any directory and you can pass multiple arguments at once.
+  You can use it from any directory and you can pass multiple arguments at once or none at all.
 It will detect what you want to do.

 **No data loss.**
 - You will not lose any data by running 42free, it only moves the data.